isaaceindhoven/php-code-sniffer-standard/README.md

 ### Usage

-Since you now have a `phpcs.xml` file in the root of your project, you can run the default phpcs-command: `php ./vendor/bin/phpcs`.
+Since you now have a `phpcs.xml` file in the root of your project, you can run the default phpcs-command: `vendor/bin/phpcs`.